 - The area harvested will vary as the demand for Canadian forest products varies and forest managers adjust their management objectives.

-- The demand for Canadian wood products is expected to increase over the short term as U.S. housing starts rise and offshore exports, particularly to Asia, remain strong.
+- The demand for Canadian wood products is expected to remain strong over the near term, as US housing starts and expenditures on repair and remodelling increase, and offshore exports, particularly to Asia, rise.

-- The area of forest harvested, however, is not expected to rise above pre-recession levels.
+- The area of forest harvested, however, is not expected to increase above pre-recession levels.

 - Data include provincial Crown and private forest land subject to even-aged management (clearcutting), uneven-aged management (selection cutting), and commercial thinning harvest methods.